Call: 011-49040714 / 15 / 16

 Deadline for Free Score Reporting : until 10 p.m. (local test center time) on the day prior to the test date

 Coaching for TOEFL always begins with a mock test.
 The test result allows an individual to know where he stands and consequently provides him an idea of how much effort is required to achieve a desirable score.

 From second session, our faculties start with a specific module.
 For Listening sessions, audios are played and students answer the questions using their question booklets.
 Towards the end of the Listening test, answers are provided while focusing on concentration and retention skills.
 Then our teachers replay the entire Listening test taking pauses at every answer and explaining the same to students.
 In this way, we complete 6 – 8 listening tests with our students.
 For Reading sessions, our teachers provide strategies with regard to how to do reading.
 Then the passages are taken individually from tests and discussed with the students.
 In this way, 15 – 21 passages are practiced in class.
 For Writing part, initially the two types of tasks are discussed and guidelines are provided with regard to composition of essays.
 Then students are asked to write actual essays on Integrated Task and Independent task topics.
 Students’ essays are graded and strategies are provided to make the essays better.
 In this way, our teachers complete 6 – 8 essays on Independent and Integrated tasks each.
 For Speaking, we conduct one-on-one interview session, exactly simulating testing conditions.
 We conduct 6 – 8 mock sessions on interviews.
 Scores are given and strategies are provided to enhance the scores.

-After completing classroom sessions, we conduct 7 full-length mock tests exactly on the lines of actual TOEFL test, so that our students get the feel of testing environment.
+After completing classroom sessions, we conduct 7 full-length mock tests exactly on the lines of actual TOEFL test, so that our students get the feel of the testing environment.